Pillar 1: Procure

 Compliance Standards for Procurement

 • Exception: Accessibility documentation does not meet accessibility standards or is missing/unavailable.
-The requesting individual must file an EIRA Exception Request form that is approved by the president or their delegate.
+The requesting individual must file an Accessibility Exception Request form that is approved by the president or their delegate.
 If a contract is present, it must also be reviewed.

 Accessibility Review